 Luke 23:46: Father, into your hands I commend my spirit.

-Finally, our Lord commended His Spirit into His Father’s hands, teaching us the virtue of surrendering our lives to God always.
-He commended His spirit to His Father signifying that His life is not His own, that He belongs to the Father.
-Our lives belong to Christ, in all we do and become is by Him and for Him and so I entreat you dear one to always commend your life to God as our Lord Jesus Christ taught us on calvary.
+At last, our Lord commended His Spirit to the Father, emphasizing the importance of surrendering our lives to God consistently.
+By entrusting His Spirit, He signified His life belonged to the Father.
+Our lives belong to Christ as well.
+Everything we do and become is through Him and for Him.
+Therefore, I encourage you to always commend your life to God, just as our Lord Jesus demonstrated on Calvary.

 Forever grateful for the death and resurrection of our Lord Jesus!